 From the menu, you can navigate to the existing tabs, MY ACCOUNT being the first one.
 Here, you will find information regarding your subscription, such as your e-mail, account status, the number of devices using McAfee Safe Connect VPN as well as the current device.

-The next tab is MY VPN STATS where you can see details about your network activity within the last 24 hours or the last 7 days.
-For example, you will be shown the number of protected and unprotected devices within the selected time frame, the amount of data protected as well as the data limit.
+The next tab is MY VPN STATS where you can see details about your network activity for different time frames.
+For example, you will be shown the number of protected and unprotected devices within the selected range, the amount of data protected as well as the data limit.

 In addition, the time intervals when your network/connected device was protected or unprotected are also shown.